-PURPOSE OF THE HANDBOOK
+PURPOSE OF THE REFERENCE GUIDE

-The purpose of this handbook is to serve as a guide for faculty in the development and maintenance of curriculum.
+The purpose of this reference guide is to serve as a guide for faculty in the development and maintenance of curriculum.
 It is intended to help faculty at Bakersfield College in the process of curriculum development including creating new courses, updating existing courses, and proposing new or modifying existing programs.
 It provides information, guidance, how-to-guides, and other tools for faculty and administrators.
-This handbook will also serve as a statement of the policies and procedures which guide the work of the Bakersfield College Curriculum Committee.
-This handbook is subject to change as new questions and resources arise.